 Imagine a family of vibrant, crunchy shrimp summer rolls wearing warm, snuggly cashmere sweaters… (Is it a problem that I often envision my food as people?).
-These “winterized” summer rolls are filled with shrimp, carrots, beets, avocado, cilantro and mint, then dipped into a thick and creamy peanut sauce that feels like a mink coat over a bikini.
-They’re a delicious and refreshing wintertime meal or appetizer, with just enough gusto to keep you satisfied.
+These “winterized” summer rolls are filled with shrimp, carrots, beets, avocado, cilantro and mint.
+They're served with a thick and creamy peanut sauce that feels like a mink coat over a bikini.
+The rolls are a delicious and refreshing wintertime meal or appetizer, with just enough gusto to keep you satisfied.

 Summer rolls taste better in winter

 The rolls are packed with grated beets and carrots, avocado slices, herbs, rice noodles and shrimp.
 A thick, rich peanut sauce (using only peanut butter and water as the base), takes them into wintertime territory.

 I use brown rice paper wrappers for these rolls, but you can use any rice paper you can find.
 I’d advise buying more wrappers than you’ll need, as some will inevitably tear (some brands are better than others).

 You first dip a sheet of rice paper into warm water to soften, then transfer it to a work surface, fill it up, and roll it up gently, like a burrito.
 It’s a bit of an assembly line, but once you get going it moves fairly quickly (especially if you have some extra hands to help).
 And hey, if worse comes to worse, you can always ditch the papers altogether and make noodle bowls. ?